 Day visitors will find plenty to keep them occupied.
-Vehicles are able to access the Tasman Arch, Blowhole, Waterfall Bay and Remarkable Cave areas, where visitors need only walk a short distance to gain views of these features.
+Vehicles are able to access the Tasman Arch, Blowhole, Waterfall Bay, Fortescue Bay and Remarkable Cave areas, where visitors need only walk a short distance to gain views of these features.

 The waters off Pirates Bay, Fortescue Bay, Port Arthur and the Tasman Sea are popular boating destinations because of the beauty of the area, the sheltered waters and good fishing.
 Visitors with boats can use the boat ramps at the Blowhole in Pirates Bay State Reserve, Fortescue Bay within the park and Stewarts Bay State Reserve.
 Vehicle access on beaches to launch and retrieve boats is not permitted within the park.
 Anchorages are available in Fortescue Bay and Port Arthur when the conditions are favourable.